|

 Is Alcoholism a Reason to Divorce?

-Being married to someone with an alcohol addiction can lead to feelings of hopelessness, depression and loneliness.
+Being married to someone with an alcohol addiction can lead to feelings of hopelessness, depression, and loneliness.
 If the individual with the addiction becomes violent or experiences blackouts when they drink, it can result in a cycle of abuse.
 Alcoholism can turn a happy, functional marriage into an abusive, miserable relationship that can’t be salvaged.
 With the toll that alcoholism takes on couples, it’s not surprising that it’s one of the leading causes of divorce in the United States.

 When to Seek Help for Alcoholism

 Alcohol-related problems, such as broken relationships and divorce, are a sign that it’s time to get help.
-Whether the individual’s alcohol addiction is a primary cause in the ending of their marriage or if it came as a coping mechanism after the divorce was finalized, they can benefit from addiction treatment.
+Whether the individual’s alcohol addiction is a primary cause of the ending of their marriage or if it came as a coping mechanism after the divorce was finalized, they can benefit from addiction treatment.

 FHE specializes in addiction treatment and offers several personalized programs to meet the needs of those ready to overcome alcohol addiction.
 To speak to an intake specialist about our programs, call us today at (855) 580-2621.